gertjanburghouts/gertjanburghouts.github.io/_posts/2024-09-04-openbots-kickoff.md

 extend their artificial intelligence abilities, so that robots may solve newly encountered situations autonomously.

+A collaboration with University of Amsterdam, TU Delft, Royal Marechaussee and TNO.

 Today was the kickoff,

 <img src="https://gertjanburghouts.github.io/pictures/openbots_kickoff.jpg">